escap/fenix-ui-chart-creator/README.md

 <td>[]</td>

 <td>y:["values"]</td>
-<td> describe wich dimensions in the ressources will be aggregates
-and displayed as Y-axis of the chart</td>
+<td> describe wich FX columns will be aggregates and displayed as Y-axis of the chart</td>
 </tr>
 <tr>
 <td>aggregationFn</td>